Do you want to improve your grammar skills?

-The ones who made lots of grammar mistakes failed to achieve director status, received fewer promotions, and were stuck in the same positions for longer.
+The ones who made lots of grammar mistakes failed to achieve director status, received fewer promotions, and got stuck in the same positions for longer.
 Being deficient in grammar makes you lose your credibility, and appear as someone who lacks consistency and conscientiousness.

 But one of the best things you can do to improve your writing and boost your career is studying with the top grammar books.

 This is the most popular grammar book because it’s clear and concise.
-It’s only 193 pages long but it contains a wealth of knowledge and will surely improve your writing skills.
+It’s only 193 pages long, but it contains a wealth of knowledge and will surely improve your writing skills.

-In it, you’ll find explanations of all the basic concepts including parts of speech, elements of a sentence, correct punctuation, and the use of language.
+In it, you’ll find explanations of all the basic concepts, including parts of speech, elements of a sentence, correct punctuation, and the use of language.
 The chapters are filled with dozens of useful examples which makes this resource user-friendly.

 And the best part is that it contains extra chapters that’ll help you deal with specific writing assignments such as essays, narratives, reviews, and research papers.